Integrating Enonic with your design system

-The platform is essentially made for reuse, and page templates can be combined with layouts to produce different types of page templates without coding.
+The platform is made for reuse, and page templates can be combined with layouts to produce different types of page templates without coding.

 The shell of the site includes the header, footer, and menu, and the creation and maintenance of them can be seamless if the design system already delivers the elements.

-Layouts are used to organise the structure of the various component parts that will be placed on a page via Enonic's Page Editor drag and drop functionality.
+Layouts are used to organize the structure of the various components that will be placed on a page via Enonic's Page Editor drag and drop functionality.

 In a layout you can place different page components, like a text component, an article list, or a subscription form.

 Page components are page elements or widgets you can insert into your layouts or page templates.
 Examples include small applications, calculator, article list, and product list.

 It's these components that dig really deep into the design system, delivering buttons, images, or interactive elements.

 A prominent component is the text component.
 This allows you to insert text, images, and links directly on the page.
 You just need to make sure that all included elements have styling in the CSS.

 The form builder app can in any case build simple forms for registration, contact, and orders, and with the form requests you can build reports or enable integrations with other systems.

 The types of form fields include text line, text area, checkbox, and email, etc.

 As a general rule of thumb, your design system should be tested in terms of accessibility and should be maintained to make sure accessibility standards are continued to be upheld.

 To get quickly on your feet in terms of accessibility, you can use Enonic's Siteimprove integration.
 This app connects Enonic to Siteimprove, but requires that you have a subscription with the latter.

 Front-end vs. back-end rendering

-Popular front-end frameworks include the mentioned React, Angular, and Vue, and which one you should choose depends on technology used in your design system.
+Popular front-end frameworks include the mentioned Next.js, Nuxt, and SvelteKit, and which one you should choose depends on technology used in your design system.

 In any case, you must choose if all functionality will be placed in the front-end or if you should opt in for a mixture where you deliver back-end rendered markup and handover to front-end frameworks after loading.
 The latter will give better response time for users.